-Biodiversity projects.
-Above: a peacock butterfly photographed by a volunteer walk leader, Leicestershire.
-Below: a dragonfly photographed by one of our volunteer species recorder, Nottinghamshire.
-Nature is a great catalyst to learning.
-Dylan Thomas referred to the: "green fuse of everything."
+Nature is a great catalyst to learning; Dylan Thomas referred to the: "green fuse of everything."

-A) by creating learning communities groups for disadvantaged people & those lacking confidence.
+A) building learning communities for disadvantaged people & those lacking confidence.

-B) by creating communities of interest learning groups for specialist researchers and communicators who will enhance and create positive change in the wider communities.
+B) sharing in academic communities of interest for specialist researchers and communicators who can enhance and create positive change in the wider communities.
+We regularly feed into Yale University Climate Communication research.

 1) advance knowledge and skills to improve life quality, social and economic wellbeing, social and economic welfare and help people become more fulfilled, happy, active, able to gain employment or volunteer.